 As soon as a commercial space is available, a call for tender is launched and published below.

 Building works: construction, remodelling and renovation

 Any construction, remodelling and interior or exterior renovation requires either a building permit or a statement of work.

 Below are a number of municipal regulations that are relevant to starting a business or opening a shop, restaurant or café.

-Règlement municipal concernant l'octroi d'autorisations individuelles de proroger les heures d'ouverture des débits de boissons non alcooliques
+Règlement municipal concernant l'octroi d'autorisations individuelles de proroger les heures d'ouverture des débits de boissons non alcooliques (FR)